danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- where the field Status has any non-null value, use the \_exists\_ prefix for a field will search to see if the field exists
+- Where the field Status has any non-null value.
+Use the \_exists\_ prefix for a field to search to see if the field exists.

 ```json
 {